shivamsharma125/ECommerce_Microservices/README.md

-# 🛒 E-Commerce Microservices Architecture
+# 🛒 E-Commerce Microservices Project

 Welcome to the **E-Commerce Microservices Project** – a robust, scalable, and modular system built using **Spring Boot** and following modern **microservices principles**.
 This repository serves as the central entry point for all microservices that make up the project.